InzelSec/InzelSec/README.md

 ## Hello

 I’m a Software Engineering student and an enthusiast of **penetration testing and offensive security**.
-I share **CTF writeups, security walkthroughs, scripts, and tools in Python and Bash**, creating technical content to help others learn and grow in the field.
+I share **CTF walkthroughs, scripts and tools in Python and Bash**, creating technical content to help others learn and grow in the field.
 On the software side, I also develop **projects and applications**, exploring software engineering practices.

 ---